COS301-SE-2025/CRISP/UserManagementStory.md

 Bulk operations for user management tasks

 #### AC8.2 - Administrative Actions (Functional)
-Account unlock functionality for locked users
-Force password reset for security incidents
-Session termination for active user sessions
-User verification status management
-Role and permission updates with audit trails
+Account unlock functionality for locked users (BlueVisionAdmin and Publisher within their org) Force password reset for security incidents (BlueVisionAdmin and Publisher within their org) Session termination for active user sessions (BlueVisionAdmin and Publisher within their org) User verification status management (BlueVisionAdmin and Publisher within their org) Role and permission updates with audit trails (BlueVisionAdmin can assign any role, Publisher can assign viewer/publisher roles)

 #### AC8.3 - Management Commands (Functional)
 Django management commands for administrative tasks: